 Current versions of Microsoft Windows provide support for hard disk drives with a 4KB physical sector size.
-This technology is not supported by IBM MQ for drives used to store the queue manager's recovery logs.
+On IBM MQ versions prior to 9.0.4, this technology is not supported by IBM MQ for drives used to store the queue manager's recovery logs.

 Current versions of Microsoft Windows provide support for hard disk drives with a 4KB physical sector size.
 This includes "Advanced Format " hard disk drive functionality also known as "512E", which allows 512-byte sector size emulation on disks with a 4K sector size.